Georgia Court Records

 Can a DUI be Expunged in Georgia?

-Yes, a DUI offense can be expunged if the charge is dismissed or the case is found not-guilty.
+Yes, a DUI offense may be expunged if the charge is dismissed or the case is found not guilty.
 In this case, the offender can qualify for record restriction in Georgia.
-However, individuals convicted of a DUI can get the record restricted.
+However, individuals convicted of a DUI can get their records restricted.

-Moreover, there is also a 10-year lookback period for DUIs which means that any other violations done within this period will bring about more severe punishments.
-For instance, a first DUI offense may make the offender lose points while another within the lookback period will bring heavy fines or imprisonment.
+Moreover, there is also a 10-year lookback period for DUIs, which means that any other violations done within this period may bring about more severe punishments.
+For instance, a first DUI offense may make the offender lose points, while another within the lookback period will bring heavy fines or imprisonment.

-People often mistake this time for a waiting period to restrict records but the DUI lookback period does not mean that the one can file for record restriction after this period has elapsed.
+People often mistake this time for a waiting period to restrict records, but the DUI lookback period does not mean that one can file for record restriction after this period has elapsed.

 What Constitutes an Infraction in Georgia?

-On their own, infractions are not criminal offenses and are too common or minor to negatively influence the professional or personal life of an individual.
-However, in Georgia, some infractions can lead to misdemeanors especially in relations to traffic offenses.
-In this case, the infraction may be recorded and linked to the more serious crime.
+Infractions are not criminal offenses on their own and are too common or minor to negatively influence an individual's professional or personal life.
+However, in Georgia, some infractions can lead to misdemeanors, especially traffic offenses.
+In this case, the infraction may be recorded and linked to a more serious crime.

 What are Some Examples of Infractions in Georgia?